CLASSES AND WORKSHOPS

 The Arts and Crafts Movement and its idealistic philosophy, based on the synthesis of nature, love of craft, and simple living, was the genesis of the Byrdcliffe Colony and remains a living and growing component.
 The tradition and the future of education is alive and centered at the historic Byrdcliffe Art Colony.

 Our Ceramics classes take place in the Lower Level of the Byrdcliffe Barn on 485 Upper Byrdcliffe Road, Woodstock, NY.
 The studio is available when classes are not in session (studio is open Monday through Saturday, closed on Sundays).
 The $30-$50 materials fee includes clay glazes and firing of first box of clay.
-Classes for 2017 will be offered with Ceramics in Residence instructor, Rich Conti and other guest teachers.
+Classes for 2017 are offered with Ceramics in Residence instructor, Rich Conti and other guest teachers.
 Check out details of the 2017 Ceramics classes and workshops and register online for any of the many different ceramics educational offerings.